perryabdulkadir/Election-Analysis/README.md

     txt_file.write(election_results)
  ```

-This script could be changed in this way to accomodate any level of geography.
+This script could be changed in this way to accommodate any level of geography.
 For example, in a Colorado gubernatorial race, there may be data that has individual ballot data broken down on a municipal level.
-To accomodate this chamge would be simple.
-For programmer ease of use, variables should be renamed to "city_name," "city_list," and "city_dict," etc. From there, the print and write functions would neeed to be changed slightly.
+To accommodate this change would be simple.
+For programmer ease of use, variables should be renamed to "city_name," "city_list," and "city_dict," etc. From there, the print and write functions would need to be changed slightly.

 ```
  print("Largest city turnout:", largest_city, "\n")